 So how can both parties get what they want when negotiating hotel contracts?

-In this post, we offer up 20 tips (10 for event planners, and 10 for hotel and venue sales reps) to collaboration better and execute better negotiations, from the first contact to the finalized contract.
+In this post, we offer up 20 tips to collaborate better and execute better negotiations, from the first contact to the finalized contract.

 10 tips for negotiating hotel contracts as an event planner